badlydrawnrob/elm-playground/README.md

 [2.5, 1.5, 1.5] : List Float
 ```

+Types are checked at compile time by running `elm make`, so we can be confident our program works.
+The `.js` file Elm creates _does not_ contain types, but holds program logic with our values and functions.
+We don't really care what that javascript looks like, as it isn't meant to be read.

 #### ...
 But don't go crazy with them

 > Types take a while to get used to ... but don't go type crazy!